 Signals are detected when the event frequency of a safety event of interest during the risk interval following vaccination with Pfizer-BioNTech COVID-19 vaccine is significantly increased compared to the event frequency of the same safety events of interest in the control comparator (i.e., the critical value is achieved and surpassed).
 If signals are indeed detected for safety events of interest based on the analysis described above, further evaluation is warranted to refine and confirm such detections.
-This will include the following additional analyses to assess the robustness of the findings.
+This will consist of the additional analyses describe in the following sections, which will be conducted every six months.